Photo of Talkin' About Bessie: The Story of Aviator Elizabeth Coleman

 Talkin' About Bessie: The Story of Aviator Elizabeth Coleman

-By Nikki Grimes, Illustrated by E. B. Lewis
+By Nikki Grimes, Illustrated By E. B. Lewis

 Categories: History, Non-fiction